riceissa/issarice.com/wiki/comments.md

 - Timestamp
 - Quotation (as on bulletin boards); see [Web Discussions: Flat by Design](http://blog.codinghorror.com/web-discussions-flat-by-design/) again.
 - Independence (i.e., each comment to a post could become a post itself, to which others could comment)
+- Length (some sites restrict the length of comments; this is most extreme on Twitter)

 Some questions to ask: